gotech-io/gotech-io.github.io/content/home/md/header/index.md

   - toggle-animation.md
 ---

 GoTech is a one-stop shop for infrastructures and development services.
-Our team consist of the best and most professional mobile and web developers, QA automation developers, DevOps, data engineers and DBAs.
+Our team consists of the best and most professional mobile and web developers, QA automation developers, DevOps, data engineers and DBAs.